 The Article (638) states that the actions of recourse initiated by the cheque bearer against the drawer, endorsers and other obligors for the payment of its value, will not be heard after a period of two years from the expiry of the time-limit set for presentment thereof.

-In case a lawsuit is initiated, this time limitation shall only apply from the day of the last action taken thereon.
+In case a lawsuit is initiated, this time limit shall only apply from the day of the last action taken thereon.
 In addition, such time limitation shall not run if the debt is adjudicated or when it is acknowledged by a separate deed resulting in the renewal of the debt (Article (640)).

 The Course of Legal Proceedings